kaimast/cowlang/README.md

                 ||     ||
 ```

 *NOTE:* I mostly built this to toy around with Rust.
-If you want a proper (fast and typesafe) scripting language for Rust, I highly recommend looking at WASM first.
+If you want a proper (fast and typesafe) embedded language runtime, I highly recommend looking at WASM first.

 ## Building
-This needs
+This needs a recent Rust toolchain and uses `plex` for parsing/lexing.
- *  Rust nightly
- * `plex` for parsing.

 ## Usage
 See `tests` for some examples.